ssuf1998dev/ssuf-gh-proxy/README.md

-# :construction: ssuf-github-downloader
+# :construction: ssuf-gh-proxy

 > [!IMPORTANT]
 > It is still under heavy development!

-> My GitHub downloader server behind a proxy.
+> A kit serving GitHub behind a proxy.